University of South Carolina: Media

-The Daily Gamecock is an editorially independent student newspaper founded in 1908 that is published Monday through Friday during the fall and spring semesters and nine times during the summer, with the exception of university holidays and exam periods.
-It has a readership of more than 30,000 and is distributed across the university campus and regional campuses in the University of South Carolina System.
+The Daily Gamecock is an editorially independent, daily student newspaper founded in 1908.
+It has a readership of more than 30,000 and is distributed across the University of South Carolina System.

 The student run radio station, WUSC, began broadcasting on the AM dial in 1947.
 In January 1977 WUSC began broadcasting on the FM dial, and in 1982 the station found its current home at 90.5 FM.
-In June 2006, WUSC upgraded to a current digital transmitter and are now broadcasting in HD radio.
-WUSC-FM was one of the first stations in the state to broadcast in HD and recently made history by being the first station in the state to broadcast in HD2.
+Since June 2006, WUSC is broadcasting in HD radio.

-Students also publish a literary magazine, Garnet & Black, which was formed in 1994 as a consolidation of the university's former yearbook and its literary magazine.
-The magazine focuses on timely issues and trends of student interest and regularly offering tidbits on current events and a "Create" section showcasing students' literature and artwork.
-It is published four times a year and is free to students at many locations across the Carolina community.
+Students publish a literary magazine, Garnet & Black, which was formed in 1994 as a consolidation of the university's former yearbook and its literary magazine.
+It is published four times a year and is free.

 The University of South Carolina established its first television station in the Fall 2006, Student Government Television (SGTV).
 It was funded by Student Government until April 2007 when Student Government released SGTV to the Department of Student Media, which also operates The Daily Gamecock, Garnet & Black Magazine and WUSC-FM.
 It was then that the station changed its name to it current name, Student Gamecock Television (SGTV).

-Greek organizations
+Fraternities and sororities

-About 22% of undergraduate men and 34% of undergraduate women participate in Greek organizations.
-Greek life is governed by an internal body that is called the Greek Council.
-There are two separate councils, one for males and another for females, that oversee activities and recruitment for fraternities and sororities on campus.
-The organizations hold two rush classes for the fall and spring semesters.
-The Greek organizations are heavily involved on campus with community service projects and spirit contests.
+About 22% of undergraduate men and 34% of undergraduate women participate in fraternities and sororities.
+These Greek letter organizations are governed by an internal body, the Greek Council.
+There are two separate councils, one for males and another for females.
+Many of the fraternities and sororities have large, mostly Greek Revival style mansions; Lining Lincoln Street, Gadsden Street, and Mark Buyck Way are the houses referred to as the Greek Village.

-The University of South Carolina also has four Musical Greek organizations; Kappa Kappa Psi, Tau Beta Sigma, Phi Mu Alpha, and Sigma Alpha Iota.

-There are two service sororities, Epsilon Sigma Alpha and Omega Phi Alpha

-There are two service fraternities, Alpha Phi Omega and Epsilon Tau Pi.

-There are five co-ed professional fraternities on campus;